adejades/alx-low_level_programming/README.md

-My First C Program Hello World
+C Functions and Nested Loops